-Platforms like Placester help agents set up their IDX website while complying with MLS regulations.
-Agents can choose to build their own site through premade templates or outsource the creation to the Placester team.
+Platforms like Placester help set up an IDX website for realtors while complying with MLS regulations.
+Agents can build their own site through premade templates or outsource the creation to the Placester team.
 The platform allows agents to connect multiple IDX feeds if agents are members of more than one MLS.
-Additionally, the available integrations also help agents connect their website to a customer relationship manager (CRM) and provide marketing tools for increased lead generation.
+The available integrations also help agents connect and create a real estate website with IDX and customer relationship manager (CRM) tools for increased lead generation.

-In the early 2000s, technology started to change the way consumers accessed information, and the real estate community began to create online identities through the creation of websites.
-These changes required the National Association of Realtors (NAR) to make some policy changes and create an application that allowed for real estate agents to better serve their clients.
+In the early 2000s, technology started to change how consumers accessed information, and the real estate community began to create online identities through websites.
+These changes required the National Association of Realtors (NAR) to make policy changes and complete an application allowing real estate agents to serve their clients better.
 The main policy change was allowing MLS participants to advertise each other’s listing on their website, and the IDX was created.

 Benefits of Using IDX for Your Real Estate Website

 An IDX feed on your website creates a better experience for your clients and yourself.
-It allows agents and brokerages to fully market themselves online and provide your prospective clients with an innovative search function.
-It reduces the need to keep your own database of listings, and you’ll have very little maintenance requirements to keep listings up to date.
+It allows agents and brokerages to fully market themselves online and provides prospective clients with an innovative search function to find properties.
+It reduces the need to keep your listings database, and you’ll have very few maintenance requirements to update them.

 1. Capture Real Estate Leads

-Having an IDX helps real estate agents and brokerages capture more leads.
-As visitors see properties they’re interested in on your website, they will be able to reach out to you to inquire and view the listings on your website, even if they are not exclusive to you or your brokerage.
+Real estate IDX solutions assist agents and brokerages in capturing more leads.
+When visitors see properties they like on your website, they can contact you to inquire and view the listings, even if they are not exclusive to you or your brokerage.

-Additionally, agents can create required lead capture forms that prospective clients must complete in order to gain access to view your listings.
-This will allow you to add clients to your database for continued follow-up and conversion opportunities.
-Agents can automate the follow-up process by implementing a CRM combined with automated email or text follow-up.
+Agents can also design lead capture forms that prospective clients must fill out to see your listings.
+This will add clients to your database for future follow-up and conversion opportunities.
+Agents can automate the follow-up process by combining a CRM with automated email or text follow-up.